alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Within the EU
 {:#plants-within-EU}

-You don't need to follow special rules for plants unless you either need:
+You don't need to follow special rules for plants unless you  need a supplier document

-- a plant passport
-- a supplier document

-###Check if you need a plant passport
-Some plants need a plant passport - for example apples, citrus fruits, hops and beets.
-Check the [plants](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446525/plant-passports-plant-products.pdf) (PDF, 212KB) and [regions](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446531/plant-passports-protected-zones.pdf) (PDF, 108KB) where you need one.

-Seed potatoes always need a plant passport when moved around the UK or the EU.
-They must be part of the [Seed Potato Classification Scheme (SPCS)](https://www.gov.uk/guidance/the-seed-potato-classification-scheme).

-If you’re exporting to Switzerland, there are different [plants](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447496/plant-passports-switzerland-1.pdf) (PDF, 108KB) and [regions](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447499/plant-passports-switzerland4.pdf) (PDF, 201KB) that need a passport.

 ###Check if you need a supplier document